Darboux-Lie derivatives: Derivatives

-In this section we introduce a version of a Lie derivative that can be applied to maps from natural bundles to associated bundles.

-We start with a discussion of what one should expect from such a concept.
-Given a map $h$ between two smooth manifolds, the tangent map $Th$ contains information about the first-order behavior of $h$.
+We start with a discussion of what one might expect from a notion of derivative.
+Given a map $h$ between two smooth manifolds, the tangent map $Th$ captures the first-order behavior of $h$.
 The drawback of $Th$ is that it retains $h$ inside it.
 A metamathematical idea of a derivative of $h$ would be $Th$ with $h$ stripped out and only the first-order information retained.
 It is evident how to do this in the case of $\R$-valued smooth functions.
 Namely, given a smooth function $f \from M \to \R$ the derivative $df\from TM \to \R$ is determined by

-The key point of the definition is the existence of the canonical nowhere zero vector field $d/dt$ on $\R$.